RobertPelzer/RoMa_Synthesizer_One/README.md

 # RoMaSynthi
 The RoMaSythi is a software synthesizer written in C++, which generates sound in a combination of additive and subtractive synthesis.
-The software is part of a project at [TU Berlin](http://www.ak.tu-berlin.de) and the Seminar [Klangsynthese](https://gitlab.tubit.tu-berlin.de/henrikvoncoler/Klangsynthese_PI).
+The software is part of a project at [TU Berlin](http://www.ak.tu-berlin.de) in a seminar called [Klangsynthese](https://gitlab.tubit.tu-berlin.de/henrikvoncoler/Klangsynthese_PI).

 This software is designed to run on the [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)